alien-tools/roseau/README.md

                             source directory or a JAR
       --extractor=<extractor>
-                          API extractor to use: SPOON, ASM, JDT --json=<path>       Where to serialize the JSON API model of --v1;
+                          API extractor to use: SPOON, ASM, JDT --api-json=<path>   Where to serialize the JSON API model of --v1 in --api mode
-                            defaults to api.json
+      --report=<path>     Where to write the breaking changes report in --diff mode
-      --report=<path>     Where to write the breaking changes report --format=<format>   Format of the report: CSV, HTML, JSON, MD --pom=<path>        A pom.xml file to build a classpath from --classpath=<path>[,<path>...]
+      --format=<format>   Format of the report: CSV, HTML, JSON, MD --pom=<path>        A pom.xml file to build a classpath from --classpath=<path>[,<path>...]